bcgov/gwa-api/USER-JOURNEY.md

 Go to the `Service Accounts` tab and click the `Create Service Account`.
 A new credential will be created - make a note of the `ID` and `Secret`.

 The credential has the following access:
-* `admin:gateway` : Permission to publish gateway configuration to Kong
+* `Gateway.Write` : Permission to publish gateway configuration to Kong
-* `admin:acl`     : Permission to update the Access Control List for controlling access to viewing metrics, service configuration and service account management
+* `Access.Write`  : Permission to update the Access Control List for controlling access to viewing metrics, service configuration and service account management
-* `admin:catalog` : Permission to update BC Data Catalog datasets for describing APIs available for consumption
+* `Catalog.Write` : Permission to update BC Data Catalog datasets for describing APIs available for consumption

 ## 3. Prepare configuration